WorkflowForge API Reference

 var workflow = WorkflowForge.CreateWorkflow("LoggingWorkflow")

-.AddOperation(new LoggingOperation(logger, "Starting workflow"))
+.AddOperation(new LoggingOperation("Starting workflow"))

 .Build();